Your story is important. Your story is yours.

 – When are they hoping to publish the story?
 That night?
 In tomorrow’s papers?

-– I can’t talk right now.
-I can call you back.
+- Tell them that you will can call them back.
 This will give you time to think about whether you really want to do the interview, and what you would say in the interview.

 - Have a think.
 Get some advice from a trusted friend or organisation.

-- Organise a time and place to do the interview.
+- Call or text the journalist back and tell them whether you’d like proceed with the interview.
+Organise a time and place to do the interview.
 Or if it’s over the phone, organise a time to do the interview.
 Make sure you give yourself enough time for preparation – at least one hour.
 Make sure you agree to do the interview in a location that you are comfortable in.
 You do not have to agree to the journalist’s choice of location.
+For example, you do not have to agree to having the interview take place in your home.

 Dealing with a ‘difficult’ journalist